pokanop/kubedev/README.md

 - [Setting up Kubeapps, Prometheus, and Grafana](docs/setup-2.md)
 - [Setting up Docker Registry, Chartmuseum, and Jenkins](docs/setup-3.md)
 - [Building and deploying a microservice](docs/microservice.md)

+> Keep in mind that all these guides are about getting things to run and do not secure your installations.
+Using TLS and secure connections throughout would require more effort including setting up certificates as well.